 - a) Describe the degree to which the applicant is ready to proceed with the project.
-The response should describe the applicant's capacity and commitment to successfully implement change and to complete the project. - b) Does the applicant currently own the associated land? (yes or no) - i) IF NO: If land is yet to be purchased, does the applicant have ownership of the land or have an "option to purchase" the land? - ii) If YES: UPLOAD: Attach documentation as necessary. - iii) IF NO: provide explanation. - c) Are there any known environmental concerns that would delay the project? (yes or no) - d) Have Davis-Bacon wage rates been considered in all cost estimates? (yes or no) - e) Provide a preliminary work-plan and narrative that lists and describes the activities and tasks, time frames, products, or outcomes, and key parties responsible for completing each activity.
-The work-plan should cover the entire grant period from approximate time of grant award to close-out.
-See the attached template. - i) UPLOAD: Attach work plan. - f) Describe the project specific roles and responsibilities and the knowledge/experience of individual key staff members in planning, managing, and implementing projects in accordance with the work-plan/narrative schedule. - g) Is there an operation and/or maintenance plan?
+The response should describe the applicant's capacity and commitment to successfully implement change and to complete the project. - b) Does the applicant currently own the associated land? (yes or no) - i) IF NO: - (1) If land is yet to be purchased, does the applicant have ownership of the land or have an "option to purchase" the land? - (2) If NO: provide explanation. - ii) If YES: UPLOAD: Attach documentation as necessary. - c) Are there any known environmental concerns that would delay the project? (yes or no) - d) Have Davis-Bacon wage rates been considered in all cost estimates? (yes or no)

+- e) Describe the project specific roles and responsibilities and the knowledge/experience of individual key staff members in planning, managing, and implementing projects in accordance with the work-plan/narrative schedule. - f) Does the community have letters of support for the project?iii) IF YES: UPLOAD.